akamai/terraform-provider-akamai/docs/guides/get_started_dns_zone.md

 ## Initialize the Provider

 Once you have your configuration complete, save the file.
-Then switch to the terminal to initialize terraform using the command:
+Then switch to the terminal to initialize Terraform using the command:

 ```bash
 $ terraform init